 The Board of Directors shall meet at least fourteen (14) days prior to any general or special meeting and at any other time the Chair may designate.
 Board meetings shall be in open session.
 Only Board Members shall be entitled to vote at Board Meetings.
 A majority of the members of the Board shall constitute a quorum for meetings of the Board of Directors.

-The Board of Directors may establish Committees, whether standing or ad hoc, to serve the OFDNA as it deems necessary.
+The Board of Directors may establish Committees consisting of OFDNA Members, whether standing or ad hoc, to serve the OFDNA as it deems necessary.
 Committees shall make recommendations to the Board of Directors for its action.
 Committees shall not have the power to act on behalf of the OFDNA without specific authorization of the Board of Directors.

-Section 3: A Board Member shall not vote on matters in which they have a conflict of interest
+A Board Member shall not vote on matters in which they have a conflict of interest.

 OFDNA shall indemnify a Board Member who is named as a party to a proceeding as a result of the individual being or having been or taken action as an OFDNA Board Member or Officer, to the fullest extent provided for by the laws of the State of Oregon now in effect or as amended.

 - The East Boundary is defined as the eastern Urban Growth Boundary from Reed Market Road in the north to its southernmost extent at Knott Road.